FAQs about artificial intelligence and teaching

 How can I make sure all students have access to AI?

 The increasing use of generative AI has raised familiar – and valid – concerns about equity and access.
 One of the easiest ways to make sure students have access to the same tools is to use university-supported tools.
 All faculty, staff, and students have access to Microsoft’s software suite through their KU accounts.
-That includes Copilot, a powerful alternative to ChatGPT.
-If you use a different tool, make sure students know how to access the tool and know how to use it.
+That includes Copilot, which draws on ChatGPT but includes an extra layer of privacy protection.
+If you use a different tool, make sure students know how to access the tool, know how to use it, and know the privacy and security issues associated with that tool.
 Consider, too, that all students have internet access on campus, but some students may not have access at home.
 Check with students and ask them to email you privately if they have concerns about internet access or don’t have access to a computer.
 You can then reach out to KU information technology for assistance.

 I’ve been slow to try AI and now I feel like I’m too far behind to catch up.
 Am I?

 Not at all.
 Generative AI is relatively easy to use.
 You don’t have to be a technology expert, and you don’t need to know code.
 You just need an account (one you probably already have) and curiosity.
-Using generative AI isn’t time-consuming either, unless you want it to be.
-(Many people have found it fun and addictive.)
 We discuss the many facets of AI use at meetings of the Generative AI and Teaching Working Group and on an affiliated Teams site.
 (Just email us if you would like to join either.)
-We have created tutorials on how to start with Microsoft Copilot, ChatGPT, Gemini, and Claude.
-Their interfaces are different, but they all work the same way.
-We’ve also created a guide on writing good prompts for generative AI.
-We are trying to create an easy path for you to follow.
+We have created many resources and guides on how to use generative AI tools and how to navigate use of generative AI in teaching.
 You just need to give yourself permission to take the first step.
 (See An instructor guide to easing into generative AI.)

 How do I choose which tools to use?

 If you have never tried using generative AI, we suggest you start with Copilot.
 (See AI as tutor: How Copilot can coach students on research and writing.)
 You can access it with a KU account, so you don’t need to sign up for anything new.
-Copilot uses the same AI model as ChatGPT but provides access to more recent information because it also searches the web.
+Copilot also has an extra layer of privacy protection if you log in with your KU credentials.
+You can also use Copilot through a sidebar on the Edge browser, an option that has many benefits.
 All the major commercial chatbots – Copilot, ChatGPT, Gemini, and Claude – are easy to use.
 Each requires a free account.
 The signup process takes just a few minutes, so you can access any of the those four chatbots in just a few minutes.
-(You can also use Copilot through a sidebar on the Edge browser, an option that has many benefits.)
 If you would prefer to try a chatbot on your phone, all the major models either have apps or allow browser access.

 What other tools are available?